-Two-factor authentication (2FA) strengthens access security by requiring two methods (also referred to as factors) to verify your identity.
-These factors can include something you know - like a username and password, plus something you have - like a smartphone app to approve authentication requests.
+Two-factor authentication (2FA) strengthens your California DMV account security by requiring two methods to verify your identity.
+These factors can include something you know, like a username and password, plus something you own, like a smartphone.

 2FA protects against phishing, social engineering, and password brute-force attacks and secures your logins from attackers exploiting weak or stolen credentials.

 When you want to sign in to your account, you'll need to provide two pieces of information—your username and password and a verification code from your trusted device, such as an iPhone, Android, or other smartphone.

 By entering the code, you're verifying that you are both in possession of the device and accessing your account.
 For example, if you have an iPhone and are signing into your account, you'll be prompted to enter your password and approve the login event from the ID.me Wallet app or by entering the verification code that's automatically displayed on your iPhone.

 Because your password alone is no longer enough to access your account, two-factor authentication dramatically improves the security of your account.